-You may also include multiple comma-separated NodeBrain assertions.
+You may also include multiple comma-separated assertions.

-define r1 on(a=1 and b=2) x=5,y="abc",z=20 := myscript1.pl;rm \.foo; myscript2.pl define r1 on(a=1 and b=2):source r1Action.nb
+define r1 on(a=1 and b=2) x=5,y="abc",z=20 := myscript1.pl;rm \.foo; myscript2.pl

 If you need to specify multiple NodeBrain commands, they cannot be specified directly in the action of a rule.
 But let's look at some alternatives.